Producer prices rise 8.6%, matching September record high

 WASHINGTON (AP) — Inflation at the wholesale level rose 8.6% last month from a year earlier, matching September’s record annual gain and offering more evidence that inflationary pressures are not yet easing.

-The Labor Department reported Tuesday that its producer price index — which measures inflation before it hits consumers — rose 0.6% last month from September, pushed higher by surging gasoline prices.
+The Labor Department reported Tuesday that its producer price index — which measures inflation before it hits consumers — rose 0.6% last month from September.
 Excluding volatile food and energy prices, wholesale inflation was up 0.4% in October from September and 6.8% from a year ago.

 Mostly dormant for decades, inflation has returned to the United States this year.
 The economy’s strong rebound from the 2020 coronavirus caught many businesses by surprise.
 Their scramble to meet unexpectedly strong demand has created shortages of labor, raw materials and goods and snarled traffic at ports and freight yards.
 The result has been higher prices, and the supply squeeze is expected to last at least well into 2022.